beerose/blog/content/posts/cons-list/post.md

 - Map over it.

 > Note: _cons list_ with _map_ is no longer persistent.
 It's just immutable.
 To make it persistent, we would need to memorize previous versions.
-I'll skip it for know.
+I'll skip it for now.

 ```ts
 function map<A, B>(xs: ConsList<A>, f: (a: A) => B): ConsList<B> {